Stability testing best practice for Pharmaceutical products

 – Every 6 months over the second year

-- Annually thereafter through the proposed shelf life.
+– Annually, after that, it will be through the proposed shelf life.

 ii.
 Accelerated studies

-A minimum of three time points, including the initial and final time points (for example 0, 3, and 6 months), is recommended for a 6-month study.
+A six-month study is recommended to have a minimum of three time points, including the initial and final time points (for example, 0, 3, and 6 months).

 iii.
 Intermediate Conditions

-Storage conditions (with appropriate tolerances) should test thermal stability, and if applicable, sensitivity to moisture, or potential for solvent loss.
+Storage conditions (with appropriate tolerances) should test thermal stability and, if applicable, sensitivity to moisture or potential solvent loss.

-The trial should take into account the climatic zones that the product will be marketed in.
+The trial should consider the climatic zones in which the product will be marketed.

 Zone 1: Temperature less than 20 0C